 - Hybrid blackberries may be crossed with other cane fruits like raspberries.

 Blackberries have a perennial root system with biennial canes.
 The new shoots, known as primocanes, develop during the first growing season.
 The primocanes are retained through the winter.
-During the second year of growing, primocanes are referred to as floricanes.
+During the following year of growing, primocanes are referred to as floricanes.
 As the floricanes mature, they bloom, bear fruit, and then die off after flowering.

 Read this excellent primer from Colorado State University for more information.